-The logic scheme SS:0a is designed for selective incomer arc protection.
-It can be used for substations with one or more incomers.
+The logic scheme SS:0a is designed for selective incoming feeder arc protection.
+It can be used for substations with one or more incoming feeders.
 This logic scheme is a modified version of SS:2a.
-The only difference is that S1 channel doesn't activate BO1 pulse signal but does activate the arc quenching device control (AQD) signal.
+The modifications are as follows: